I buy, sell, and deal in antique surveying instruments and related science and technology

 a smaller top mounted scope called the Saegmuller solar attachment.

-Another patented version that was a side mount scope is the Smith Patent solar attachment.
+Other patented solar attachments were a side mount scope such as the Smith Patent solar attachment

-most desirable of all surveying instruments that were produced.
+most desirable and rare of all surveying instruments that were produced and I

 Condition / Vintage